Wayne742/Project2018/README.md

 ### Python and the Python Libraries.
 The programme I used to analyse the Iris Folwer data set is known as Python.
-Python is a programming language used for a variety of applcationts throughtout the IT industry and is described by the Python Foundation as "an interpreted, object oriented, high-level programming language".
-[4]
+Python is a programming language used for a variety of applcationts throughtout the IT industry and is described by the Python Foundation as "an interpreted, object oriented, high-level programming language"[4].

 "Python is useful for accomplishing real-world task" [5] and can be found in several domains including Systems Programming, GUI's, Internet Scripting, Numeric and Scientific Programming, and Database Programming.
 [5] The language is used by a multitude of IT industry leaders including, Google, Industrial Light and Magic, Jet Propulsion Labs, and the ESRI.
 [5]

+In analysing the data set I have used two of the modules for the Python programmng language standard library.
+Python comes with a very extensive library of modules.
+Many of these modules provide standardised solutions to programming problems[6].

 ## Part 2.
 My work on the data set.
 What I did with the data, e.g sum, mean, median, etc.